SH.03 - Campus Policies

 Activities Prohibited by Tulsa Community College

-Serious health risks associated with the use of drugs or the abuse of alcohol include, but are not limited to: addiction to or dependency upon the substance, memory loss, liver failure, kidney failure, cancer of the kidney or liver, personal injuries while under the influence, infectious diseases, including AIDS (if needles or other delivery devices are shared), a lowered immune system, heart damage, loss of ability to concentrate or reason, personality changes, insanity, hallucinations, delusions, depression, inability to sleep or to remain awake, loss of judgment, and death.
+Serious health risks associated with the use of drugs or the misuse of alcohol include, but are not limited to: addiction to or dependency upon the substance, memory loss, liver failure, kidney failure, cancer of the kidney or liver, personal injuries while under the influence, infectious diseases, including AIDS (if needles or other delivery devices are shared), a lowered immune system, heart damage, loss of ability to concentrate or reason, personality changes, hallucinations, delusions, depression, inability to sleep or to remain awake, loss of judgment, and death.
 The use of drugs or alcohol before or during pregnancy can lead to birth defects or death to the children involved.

 Available Counseling, Prevention, and Educational Programs

 TCC Wellness Services offers health education, short-term counseling and connection to resources for everyday needs.
 To text with a crisis counselor, text RELIEF to 741741.
 The National Suicide Prevention Lifeline is available 24/7 at 1-800-273-8255.
 To speak to a counselor immediately, please call Family and Children’s Services COPES line at (918) 744-4800 24 hours a day, 7 days a week.
 E-mail email@example.com for more information about Alcohol & Substance Misuse Resources.

 Human Resources, Academic Affairs and Student Success and Equity collaborate to provide educational programming throughout the academic year.
 The Victim Impact Panel (VIP) and educational program, the Center for Addiction Prevention and Recovery Services, and Red Ribbon Week are examples.

 Student Wellness Services and Student Life partner to provide educational programming such as Red Ribbon Week throughout the academic year.